Painting in Patagonia, Chile

 When the sun rarely does break through its dense clouds, the sky opens into velvety pinks and yellows, and the landscape that was just minutes ago drained of colour comes alive.
 Yellow ochre, pale lilac and brilliant azure skies emerge, as do the backs of the great iconic mountain range - for which the park is named - as if a theatre curtain was simply removed from in front of them.

 In Patagonia, I fell in love with mountains, and light.
-Here is its story.
+Here are the paintings it inspired.